 Mary Wirshup has a very different medical background from mine, but she's my kind of doctor.
 I couldn't help wishing, as she addressed our urban luncheon club, there could be thousands more like her, even while understanding more fully than she seems to, the reasons why doctors are driven from her behavior model.
 As we parted, it felt like saying a last goodbye to the Spartans marching to Thermopylae.

 As 46,000 medically uninsured persons in Chester County get sickness and injuries, they know that a Federal Law prohibits a hospital accident room from refusing to see them, so ways are found to shunt patients to the CVIM free clinic, run by volunteers.
-This law is in turn a response to a government-created situation where a hospital which "accepts" patients must keep them.
+This law is, in turn, a response to a government-created situation where a hospital which "accepts" patients must keep them.
 Any economics teacher can tell you that supply/demand issues are best addressed by price adjustment, so price controls in whatever guise lead to shortages.
 I must say I have little sympathy with the devious strategies which hospitals often employ to disguise their rejection of uninsured patients.
-At the same time, I know a lifeboat will sink if too many climb aboard.
+At the same time, I know a lifeboat will sink if too many climbs aboard.
 Nevertheless, the semantic switch from lack of insurance to lack of care implies that only more insurance can surmount the barriers to care, which is absurd.
 For one thing, I know too many hospital administrators who are paid a million dollars a year, and one who is paid two million.
-And at least two health insurance executives are in the newspapers with net worth over a billion -- yes, that's billion with a b.
+And at least two health insurance executives are in the newspapers with a net worth over a billion -- yes, that's billion with a b.
 We have reached a point where reducing all physician income to zero would only reduce "healthcare" costs by 10%.
 As I look at Dr. Wirshup's modest clothing I can only surmise she plans to continue her modest living until she is 80 years old, after which her savings might see her out.
 Squeezing physician reimbursement is not intended to save significant money, nor intended to restore physician incomes to more equitable levels.
 It is intended to address the oversupply of physicians without confronting either the universities or the foreign trained lobby.

 The elite tranche of medical schools do their part to relieve physician oversupply without reducing class size, through the encouragement of their students to go into research.
 I was well along at the National Institutes of Health before I finally decided I had not gone into medical school with that goal, and returned to teaching and patient care in a more satisfying model not too different from CVIM's obviously Pennsylvania Dutch spirit.
 The Amish at the far western end of Chester County reject the whole idea of insurance; their most characteristic statement is "Don't send me no bills."
 That attitude is rather a contrast with the shiny housing and automobiles in the Silicon Valley developments of Southern Chester County, or even with some rather bewildered Quaker farm families scattered over the rest of the county next to the horsey set.
 Chester County is America.

 On Second Street in Society Hill, next to the park where William Penn's house stood and a few feet from Bookbinders, is the house of Dr. Thomas Bond.
 Bond conceived the idea of building the first hospital in America and with Franklin's publicity machine succeeded in getting it built, to care for the "sick poor".
 Dr. Bond started a second enduring tradition as well.
 When the Legislature expressed doubt that the institution was sustainable, he pledged to convince the local medical profession to serve the poor without charge.
-Some of the legislators who voted for the measure did so in the belief that charity care would never appear, so the gesture would be without cost.
+Some of the legislators who voted for the measure did so in the belief that charity care would never appear so the gesture would be without cost.
 The physicians did indeed come forward, in sufficient numbers to run many institutions for two hundred years.
-In 1965 health insurance made its national appearance, and has regarded the benchmark low costs of charity care as a threat, ever since.
+In 1965 health insurance made its national appearance and has regarded the benchmark low costs of charity care as a threat, ever since.

 |Posted by: David Rivera, JR | Mar 16, 2009 9:04 AM|